gitlabhq/gitlabhq/doc/release/monthly.md

 ### **3. Prepare the blog post**

 - Start with a complete copy of the [release blog template](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/doc/release_blog_template.md) and fill it out.
+- Make sure the blog post contains information about the GitLab CI release.
 - Check the changelog of CE and EE for important changes.
 - Also check the CI changelog
 - Add a proposed tweet text to the blog post WIP MR description.